openagri-eu/farmcalendar/README.md

 ### 2. Environment File

-Create a .env file in the same directory as your docker-compose.yml with the following environment variables:
+Copy the `example.env` file to a new file called `.env` in the same directory as your docker-compose.yml with the following environment variables:

 ```
 POSTGRES_DB=farm_calendar